ChilloutVR-Team/ChilloutVR-Issues/README.md

 ## How to properly Disable Mods

+⚠️ Before submitting a game bug report, ensure you're not running mods as they might be breaking the game.

 1. Close your game
 2. On your Steam Library Right click `ChilloutVR` -> `Browse` -> `Browse Local Files`
 3. Rename the `version.dll` to `version.dll.disabled`